 In 2009 the Legislature passed HB 2261 that establishes a pathway for improving our K-12 education system.
 In 2010 we clarified that early learning for our children, before they reach kindergarten, is a part of basic education in this state.
 The State Supreme Court has clearly stated that those reforms are part of our obligation, under the state constitution, to meeting our paramount duty of educating our children.
 I have fought and will continue to fight to fund early education, K-12 and higher education.
 We will need tax reform to be able to do so and still protect critical programs for those who are most vulnerable, and those critical to working families.

 We must invest in transit and roads now.
 Every community in the 34th District is impacted by traffic congestion and the lack of sufficient transit alternatives.
 We now have commenced work that will allow the viaduct to be replaced.
-The Spokane Street viaduct “flyover” is under construction and, when completed, will provide significant relief to 34th District residents wishing to access the SODO area and downtown.
+We have a long way to go on this project but we must get the work done.

 Ten years ago I organized my neighbors and founded an organization to protect Puget Sound from a multinational mining operation.
 I am passionate about protecting our water, air, and forests.
 With global warming, the listing of our beloved orcas as an endangered species, and with the information we have today about the condition of Puget Sound, we must take a stronger stand for the environment.